 - On a down market, you are tied to an index

 Another key point, you have to remember that an IUL is tied into stock indexes, so if the market has a bad year so will your policy.
 This is because no interest will be credited to the cash value.

 If you are making the average salary and just starting out with your family, then 30yr term or 20yr term will be a better option.
 Just get the best-priced policy and invest the difference in an IRA or 401k plan.
 We will get more into this below.

 To recap, in my opinion, the major con is that these policies usually have increased premiums and the wrong times, the retirement years.
-It takes years to begin seeing a pay off from your cash
+It takes years to begin seeing pay off from your cash growth.

 Furthermore, the insurance company has total control of your investments, even though investing in an index fund on your own may be more profitable.
-For those looking for life insurance for seniors over 75, UIL may not be the best options.
+For those looking for life insurance for seniors over 75, IUL may not be the best option.

-The Pros Of IUL
+The Pros Of Indexed Universal Life

 Also, when your cash value grows its tax-deferred.
 In fact, if the market is bullish and your cash values increases then it can cover your premium payments.
 So there is flexibility with your premiums.

 In fact, maybe you had a nice score on that real estate sale or stock sale.
-You want to defer taxes, well and IUL can be a nice storage unit.
+You want to defer taxes, well an IUL can be a nice storage unit.
 Annual returns range from 4-5% and as high as 13-15%.
 That’s a lot better than the banks anemic .25%.
 These policies are geared for over funding!!

 A huge advantage of a universal index life insurance policy is the potential to accumulate a lot of cash value while receiving guaranteed protection from volatile markets.

-Why IUL Are Good
+Why IUL are good?

 - Low Price compared to other permanent life insurance policies, (Beware!!
 Read Above)